-- All staff will respond calmly and consistently to all allegations of bullying.
+- 7.1.
+All staff will respond calmly and consistently to all allegations of bullying.
 They will be taken seriously and responded to and dealt with by all staff impartially and promptly.
-Staff will seek to protect and support all pupils involved whilst allegations and incidents are being investigated and resolved. - All incidents involving allegations of bullying are recorded on a blue incident form and given to the Behaviour Lead or member of the Senior Leadership Team as soon as practicably possible. - Incidents are recorded onto CPOMS in the Bullying category. - Staff ensure the victim is offered support and feels safe. - Staff will speak to all pupils involved in the incident separately. - Appropriate action will be taken to end the bullying behaviour or threats of bullying, including attempting to help the bully (bullies) understand and change his/her/their behaviour. - Parents/carers of all parties will be informed and may be invited in to school to discuss the issue. - Support in the form of interventions may be put in place for either, the victim, perpetrator or both. - Restorative practices will be encouraged.
+Staff will seek to protect and support all pupils involved whilst allegations and incidents are being investigated and resolved. - 7.2.
+All incidents involving allegations of bullying are recorded on a blue incident form and given to the Behaviour Lead or member of the Senior Leadership Team as soon as practicably possible. - 7.3.
+Bullying incidents are recorded onto CPOMS in the Bullying category and Cyber, Disability, Emotional, LGBTQ+, Physical, Racist and Sexist subcategories.

+- 7.4.
+Child-on-Child Abuse incidents are recorded onto CPOMS in the Child-on-Child Abuse category and Sexting, Sexual Harassment, Sexual Violence Online, Teenage Pregnancy subcategories. - 7.5.
+Staff ensure the victim is offered support and feels safe. - 7.6.
+Staff will speak to all pupils involved in the incident separately. - 7.7.
+Appropriate action will be taken to end the bullying behaviour or threats of bullying, including attempting to help the bully (bullies) understand and change his/her/their behaviour. - 7.8.
+Parents/carers of all parties will be informed and may be invited in to school to discuss the issue. - 7.9.
+Support in the form of behaviour interventions may be put in place for either, the victim, perpetrator or both. - 7.10.
+Restorative practices will be encouraged.